WELCOME TO MOSTLY UNSUNG MILITARY HISTORY RESEARCH & PUBLICATIONS

 Presentations undertaken by Neil focus on understanding Australian military history and provide guidance on obtaining information required by family and other historians from sources located throughout Australia and the United Kingdom.
 Mostly Unsung’s professional research service can unearth biographical and service data on individuals in far greater depth than the usual detail to be found in commonly available military and civil records.
 Other aspects of Australian military history such as honours and awards; Eureka Stockade records; the most comprehensive holding of information on Australians in the Boer War; munitions factories, Army and RAAF unit movements; non fatal Australian casualties in Vietnam, internees; facilities; Conscription in Australia; war crimes and the Merchant Marine are random examples illustrating the diversity of research and resources available from Mostly Unsung.

-With the centenary of the Great War drawing to an end, Neil is undertaking more and more presentations on related research and historical aspects.
+Neil undertakes a range of presentations on related research and historical aspects.
 Recent examples include a Q & A session with former State Premier Ted Baillieu; luncheon speaker at the State Parliament House dining room, speaker for the Queen’s Scouts Commemoration dinner with the Honourable David Baden-Powell and numerous sessions and MC duties provided to local council and other organisations throughout Victoria and New South Wales.

 With over 24 years Australian Regular Army experience, Neil Smith understands military jargon, abbreviations and the various organisational and recording systems employed by the Army, Navy and Air Force.
 Neil provides a unique Australian Military History Research Service.